Fundamentals of Collection Assessment

-Reeta Sinha is the Resource Management Librarian at the Lane Medical Library, Stanford University.
+Reeta Sinha is Resource Management Librarian at Lane Medical Library, Stanford University.
 She has held management positions in collection development, serials, and acquisitions at the Texas Medical Center Library, Emory University Health Sciences Center Library, the Hoover Institution Library at Stanford University, and the University of Nevada, Las Vegas.
 She has also worked for library vendors, most recently as a Senior Collection Development Manager with YBP Library Services.
 Reeta has a bachelor’s degree in geography from the University of Minnesota, a master’s degree in public health from the University of Texas Health Sciences Center-Houston, and an MS in Library Science from the University of North Texas.

-Andrea Wirth is an Assistant Professor in the Collection Development (CD) Unit at Oregon State University Libraries.
-As a member of CD she works with her colleagues and the Department Head to monitor the collections budget and strategically plan for collection management and development activities.
+Andrea Wirth is Assistant Professor in the Collection Development (CD) Unit at Oregon State University Libraries.
+As a member of CD she works with her colleagues and the department head to monitor the collections budget and strategically plan for collection management and development activities.
 Andrea’s assessment experience includes new program proposals and existing programs review, maps collection review, and annual and increasingly complex serials review, to name a few.
 She also serves as the department’s liaison to other science librarians and to the Center for Digital Scholarship and Services, merging CD activities with that of the scholarly communication program.
 Andrea received her Bachelor’s degree from Oregon State University in Geology and her MLS from the University of North Texas.

 University of Houston Libraries is